tokio-rs/website/content/docs/going-deeper/tasks.md

 function (modulo some synchronization).

 When `unpark` is called then it will attempt to resubmit work to the executor.
-These calls are synchronized to enusre that the future is submitted only once.
+These calls are synchronized to ensure that the future is submitted only once.

 And with all that we've now also completed our tour of how [`CpuPool`] works!
 We saw that we used [`spawn`] to create a task like [`wait`], but then we